-After a charge has been posted the affected resident choosing to appeal must complete the Request for Charge Reversal form in the Office of Residence Life.
+After a charge has been posted the affected resident choosing to appeal must submit in writing a Request for Charge Reversal to the Office of Residence Life.
 All requests for charge reversals MUST be completed within 10 business days from the date the charge was posted.
 Requests submitted beyond 10 business days from the posted date will be denied.
-Only the student charged can complete a form.
+Only the student charged can request a reversal.

 Residence Life will act upon each charge reversal request as quickly as time permits but not to exceed thirty (30) days.
 Requests are either approved or denied by the Director of Residence Life or the designee.
 Decisions made by the designee may not be appealed by the CHO.